emilioluque/Denia2018/PITCHME.md

 ---

 We understand _**how buildings contribute to climate change**_. _**Almost 40 percent of all US energy is consumed by buildings**_, which produce carbon through heating, cooling and lighting and through their construction.
-Architects can reduce such operational and embodied carbon production with passive design techniques, energy efficiency measures and low-impact building materials, which increase human health and productivity.**/1**
+Architects can reduce such operational and embodied carbon production with passive design techniques, energy efficiency measures and low-impact building materials, which increase human health and productivity.**1/2**

 ---

 Architects also integrate _**renewable energy sources**_ into buildings, making them more sustainable, resilient and economical.
-We call on lawmakers to retain and extend _**tax incentives that underwrite such energy-efficient design and construction**_.
+We call on lawmakers to retain and extend _**tax incentives that underwrite such energy-efficient design and construction**_.**2/2**_

 ---